Nice Guy Eddie

-"Nice Guy Eddie" is a song by English Britpop band Sleeper, written by the band's vocalist and guitarist Louise Wener.
-It was the third single to be released from their second album, The It Girl.
-It peaked at number 10 on the UK Singles Chart.
+"Nice Guy Eddie" is a song by English Britpop band Sleeper, written by the band's vocalist and guitarist, Louise Wener.
+It was the third single to be released from their second album, The It Girl, and peaked at number 10 on the UK Singles Chart.

 While the tracks from The It Girl were being demoed, several tracks had working titles based on characters from Reservoir Dogs; Nice Guy Eddie is the only one that kept that name.
 A segment of the song was used by BBC Wales for the intro and outro music for their coverage of the FAW Invitational Cup, and then the FAW Premier Cup, in the late 1990s and early 2000s.